International Employees (Policy)

 The College will select the best candidate for a position.
 If the best candidate is immigrating to the U.S., the College will not cover expenses for immigration unless required by law.
 Job specifications for all positions will be the same for all candidates.
 Under no circumstances may an employee knowingly employ or contract employment with a non-citizen unauthorized to work in the U.S.

 Job offers must be contingent on the candidate securing valid immigration status and work authorization before the expected start date.
-A Foreign National employed by the College must maintain her/his valid immigration status and work authorization throughout her/his employment.
+A Foreign National employed by the College must maintain their valid immigration status and work authorization throughout their employment.

-Any offer of employment to a Foreign National under a Nonimmigrant status is considered temporary and is subject to the terms and conditions of the specific individual’s immigrations status authorization.
+Any offer of employment to a Foreign National under a Nonimmigrant status is considered temporary and is subject to the terms and conditions of the specific individual’s immigration status authorization.

-Petitions from the College supporting H-1B Visa classification will be reserved for a Foreign National who has been offered College employment and holds the required credentials.
-Holders of H-1B Visas may only be appointed for the time period permitted under the individual's status.
+The College will file H-1B Visa petitions only for a Foreign Nationals offered College employment who meet the required credentials.
+H-1B Visas employees may only be appointed for the duration permitted under their visa status.

 A Foreign National may choose to retain an attorney to represent their interests; however, the College will not pay for this private representation.